ibm-cloud-docs/ContinuousDelivery/troubleshoot_toolchains.md

 When you add a {{site.data.keyword.gitrepos}} repo to a toolchain in a specific region, your IBM ID is mapped to a GitLab user name that gives you access to GitLab in that region.
 Even though your GitLab user name appears the same in all regions, the associated GitLab user is different in each region because each region has a separate installation of GitLab.
 Access to GitLab users in other regions isn't automatically granted to toolchains even when the GitLab user name appears to be the same.
 {: tsCauses}

-Make the {{site.data.keyword.gitrepos}} repo public so that it can be accessed from anywhere, including other {{site.data.keyword.Bluemix_notm}} regions.
+Make the {{site.data.keyword.gitrepos}} repo public so that it can be accessed from anywhere, including other {{site.data.keyword.cloud_notm}} regions.
 {: tsResolve}

 If the repo must be private, the repo owner can grant access to it by creating a [personal access token](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-git_working#create_pat) on the GitLab server where the source repo is located.
 You need access only to the private repo to clone the content during the toolchain creation.
 The personal access token can be created with an expiry date to limit its lifetime to expire after one day.